syncfusion-content/winui-docs/winui/Calendar-DatePicker/Dropdown-Calendar.md

 You can hide the dropdown button in `CalendarDatePicker` by setting the [ShowDropDownButton](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfDropDownBase.html#Syncfusion_UI_Xaml_Editors_SfDropDownBase_ShowDropDownButton) property value as `false`.
 The default value of `ShowDropDownButton` property is `true`.

+N> When the dropdown button is hidden, you can still open the dropdown calendar use `ALT + down` keyboard shortcut.

 {% tabs %}
 {% highlight XAML %}